-Although this page is under construction and needs an introduction I have posted our recent story about Angelina and her search for her grandparents through DNA and conventional research here.
+Although this page is under construction and needs an introduction I have posted two stories; our recent story from Theresa Lockridge and Angelina Griffin's story and her search for her grandparents through DNA and conventional research here.
 More to follow:

 Finding the Grandparents of Angelina Williams Griffin